wrightben/Puzzles/sudoku/README.md

 - The puzzle in .tsv with the possible numbers for each cell.
 - The regular expressions and permutations available for each box.

-Modify the permutations for copy-paste into the .numbers file:
+Modify the permutations for copy-paste into the .numbers file (regex below):
 ```
 # Before
 123456789;